uw-esolab/docs/latex/latex.md

-# Configuring Python for Pyomo
+# LaTeX installation and configuration with VS Code

 ## Document info